daviemakz/simulate-match/README.md

 Play continues until the pile is completely exhausted (any cards played without ending in a "Match!" at the time the pile is exhausted are ignored).
 The total number of cards "owned" by each player is counted up and a winner/draw is declared.

+# HOW TO INSTALL

+To install the application run the following commands:

+    perl Makefile.PL
+    make
+    make test
+    make install

 # HOW TO RUN

-To execute the program pull the repository and execute the following from the repository root directory:
+To execute the program run the following command in your terminal:

-    ./bin/play.pl
+    play-match

 # TESTS